our commitment to care-laboration

 research-(care)ation

-We hope to find antidote to surveillance using research-(care)ation and care work more generally.
+We hope to find antidote to extractive colonial logics using research-(care)ation and care work more generally.